Layr-Labs/eigenlayer-middleware/script/templates/README.md

 }
 ```

-Deploy this separately, then use the address as needed in your AVS.
+Deploy separately, then reference the address in your configuration.

+## Advanced Configuration

-## Configuration Parameters
+### Configuration Parameters

-**REGISTRAR_TYPE**: Determines which registrar to deploy
+**REGISTRAR_TYPE**: Which registrar to deploy (1-4, or 0 to skip)
+**DEPLOY_TABLE_CALCULATOR**: Whether to deploy a new table calculator
+**TABLE_CALCULATOR_TYPE**: Which calculator to deploy (1-4, if enabled)
 **AVS_ADDRESS**: The address representing your AVS
-**Allowlist Admin**: Address that can manage operator permissions (for type 2)
-**Metadata URI**: AVS metadata for EigenLayer core (for type 3)

-## Deployment Output

-The deployment script outputs all deployment information to the console, including:
-- Registrar type and deployed address
-- All configuration parameters used
+**LOOKAHEAD_BLOCKS**: Blocks to look ahead for stake calculations

+### Result

+You'll get:
+- ✅ Components deployed and configured for your AVS
+- ✅ Complete deployment info displayed in console
-- Type-specific next steps and instructions
+- ✅ Type-specific next steps and instructions

-Simply copy the console output if you need to save the deployment details.
+- ✅ Ready to integrate and use